‘To promote the enquiry into significant human questions and appreciate their importance to others.’

 In line with the 2011 census for religious demography for Dartford, pupils predominantly study Christians but also study Muslims, Hindus and Humanists.
 The festivals of Harvest, Christmas, Easter, Diwali and Eid are marked in school and in addition, pupils experience aspects of some Sikh, Jewish and Buddhist festivals.

 - EYFS: Christians and culturally relevant festivals from other faiths

 - Y2: Christians/Muslims

 The progressive teaching of RE skills will enable children to know and understand about a range of religions and worldviews, express ideas and insights about the nature, significance and impact of religions and world views and gain and deploy the skills needed to engage seriously with them.
 Religious Education fulfils a vital role within the curriculum and is relevant to all pupils, regardless of their religious (or non- religious) background.
 It introduces them to a world beyond their own experience of culture and belief, enabling them to make links between their own lives and that of those in their community and in the wider world, developing an understanding of other people’s cultures, reasons for being and ways of life.
-As such, R.E. is invaluable in a rapidly changing world and it will allow all children, including those that are disadvantaged and pupils with SEND, to acquire the knowledge and cultural capital they need to succeed in life.
+As such, Religious Education is invaluable in a rapidly changing world and it will allow all children, including those that are disadvantaged and pupils with SEND, to acquire the knowledge and cultural capital they need to succeed in life.